galette-plugins/plugin-oauth2/README.md

 - the existing `options` entry in configuration file has been renamed to `authorize`.
 Please update your configuration file accordingly.
 - the `scopes` entry in configuration file has been added; some data you were previously using may be missing.
 - previous versions were using non Galette data (like `username`).
 If you were using this data and still want to rely on them; add a `legacy_data: true` in you applications entries.
+- Real Galette groups have been added to `member:groups:` scope
+- Member status is no longer the first groups entry
+- Groups hack from `info_adh` field has been removed
+- Groups names reformatting has been removed

 # Configuration